-One of the fallacies that has been propped up by our main stream media journalists for the last three weeks is that this election is still a horse race.
+One of the fallacies that has been propped up by our main stream media journalists for the last month and a half is that this primary is still a horse race.
 What almost all of them conveniently ignore is the tremendous amount of energy, time, money, and an improbable shift in the actual demographics of the remaining states that would be needed for the Clinton campaign to garner more than the 50% total of the outstanding pledged delegates she is projected to get based on current state by state estimates.

 Which is why if you are unfamiliar, as most Americans are, with the way delegates are actually accumulated through the proportional vote totals of individual congressional districts, we are more likely to think of the way a sporting event is scored – that Clinton COULD upset Obama if she could “run the table” in the remaining contests.